 The directors who have served during and since the year end are listed on page 1.
-There have been no changes since the year end.
+There have been no other changes since the year end.

-M Rodger, S Leach and E Whittaker are members of a money purchase pension scheme.
+M Rodger is a member of a money purchase pension scheme.

 Sourcing talent, responsibly